Custom Sawing Your Logs

 We charge $200/ hour which includes blades.
-If we hit nails, rocks, excessive dirt or other foreign matter, you will be charged $35/blade.
+But, if we hit nails, rocks, excessive dirt or other foreign matter, you will be charged $35/blade.
 Please look them over for nails and wash dirty logs before you come.
+And, if you have removed nails already, please tell us.
+There will likely be more.
 Nails in logs make sawyers upset.
 Please don't upset us.

 We won't saw anything smaller than 3' X 12".
 We prefer them to be over 5' x 20".

 Extremely large logs are harder on our backs and our equipment and we reserve the right to charge $250 or more/hr for the extra special logs.

 Our Lucas Dedicated Wide Slab Mill can cut 5' wide slabs.
 I purchased the "Luke" in 2016 for the purpose of cutting only the largest and most unique logs.
 We am very particular about which logs we are willing to cut with this slab mill.

 When we agree to use it, we have a mininum fee of $1000 per log and some logs can be as much as $1500.
 (These are the ones that are too heavy for our tractor to lift.)
 But, we will have to be confident that you will get a lot more than that value from the slabs before we will attempt your log.
 Each chain costs $150 and most trees that grow in South Texas which are big enough to justify this mill, will have enough sand, grit and nails embedded in them to justify building a chain into the cost.
 If we have to use more than one chain, we will pass that cost on to you as well.)